ActsAsParanoid/acts_as_paranoid/README.md

 Paranoiac.only_deleted.where(:id => p.id).first.destroy # deletes the first record from the database
 ```

-This behaviour can be disabled by setting the configuration option
+This behaviour can be disabled by setting the configuration option.
+In a future version, `false` will be the default setting.

 - `:double_tap_destroys_fully => false`